Frequently Asked Questions

 Managing my live apps

-How do I revoke an app’s access to my BMO accounts?
+How do I revoke an application's access to my BMO accounts?

-Who can access the API service in Online Banking for Business?
+Who can access BMO APIs in Online Banking for Business?

-If you're a Primary Customer Administrator (PCA), you can access the API service in Online Banking for Business.
+If you're a Primary Customer Administrator (PCA), you can manage connected applications that use our BMO APIs in Online Banking for Business.
 You can also entitle other PCA users to the service.

 Authorize APIs